pedsm/colorpediaCore/README.md

-# Colorpedia Core
+# TypeScript template for node

-The core engine for colorscheme conversion
+A simple Node Typescript template for quick development